 You could use a great utility called DisconnectMe, which will keep all your trackers away.

 Apart from using above mentioned tools, there are many other tools that can help you stay more productive.

 - Using Gmail with keyboard: CNET shows how you access your Gmail account and perform all the operations without having to use your mouse.

-- Use mobile version of the webpage: Of course you could always opt for mobile version of any page – that will surely be render pages fast and consume less bandwidth.
+- Use the mobile version of the webpage: Of course, you could always opt for the mobile version of any page – that will surely render pages fast and consume less bandwidth.